jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

 <script src="https://gist.github.com/jamescurran/5437981.js">   </script>

 The revision isn't much different but the subtle difference is important.
 Instead of creating a new, shorter string to search, we tell it to just start looking after the last match.
-Instead we now merely look at the string.</P>
+Instead we now merely look at the string.

 <script src="https://gist.github.com/jamescurran/5437995.js">   </script>